Why we choose NoTube

 Another option is to have a 4-week treatment where a hospital eating team sees Elodie half an hour a day.
 We were sure that this treatment would not help Elodie enough.
 A hospitalization of almost a month didn’t even work.
 Also, an eating disorder affects the entire family.
 You can’t only work on the child.
 We needed help as well.

 Together with Elodie’s psychiatrist we decided that NoTube seemed like the best option.
-They were a bit sceptical at first, because the health insurance in the Netherlands almost never covers the NoTube treatment (NoTube is working on this with several consultants), and they didn’t know NoTube.
+They were a bit sceptical at first, because there a just a few health insurance in the Netherlands who cover NoTube treatment (NoTube is working on this with several consultants), and they didn’t know NoTube.
 In some other countries it is being covered by the health insurance.
 Our speech therapist knew of NoTube and had heard positive stories.
 This gave us more confidence as well.

 Post eating school the child care agencies involved locally for Elodie (child psychiatrist, medical nurse, GP, speech therapist), had alignment meetings with the NoTube team.
 They were impressed by their work and our relationship with them.
 NoTube earned our trust and respect.
 This was clearly visible.